 How can you cook lentils?

 - Boil them: put lentils into a pot and cover them with cold water.
-When cooked, lentils increase by 2,5-3 of their raw volume, so the right quantity of water prevents the lentils from burning.
-In case lentils soak all the water, before they have done, a little warm water may be added during the cooking.
-Cook lentil over medium low-heat for 20-40 minutes.
-Add some aromatics herbs, such as laurel, rosemary, sages, or juniper berries- they make lentils easier to digest.
-Season with salt only when lentils are done.
-Remove from the heat and season with a little oil: enjoy them on their own, or use them to make other recipes.
-They are so scrumptious.
+When cooked, lentils increase by 2-3 times their raw volume, so enough water prevents the lentils from burning.
+In case the lentils soak up all the water before they are finished, a little warm water may be added during the cooking process.
+Cook lentils over medium-low heat for 20-40 minutes.
+Add some herbs, such as bay leaves, rosemary, or sage.
+Add wakame seaweed to make the lentils easier to digest.
+Season with salt but only when the lentils are done.
+Remove them from the heat and season with a little oil: enjoy them on their own or use them to make other recipes.
+They are scrumptious.

 - In a pan: soak lentils in plenty of cold water overnight.
-In a high-sided pan, sautéed a finely chopped onion, celerity, and carrot.
-After draining and rinsing the lentils well, put them into the pan with the sautéed vegetables and stir carefully.
-Then pour some broth in the ratio of two volumes of broth, one of lentils.
+In a pot, sauté a finely chopped onion, celerity, and carrot.
+After draining and rinsing the lentils well, put them in a pot with the sautéed vegetables and stir carefully.
+Then pour in some broth (2:1 broth to lentil ratio).
 Cook over low heat until all the broth has been absorbed.

 Pasta and lentils with laurel and vegetables

 - 1½ cup of pasta (short, like elbow macaroni, shells) (200g)